Navigating the SMS Campaign Approval Process

 Sample language: “We will not share your opt-in to an SMS campaign with any third party for purposes unrelated to providing you with the services of that campaign.
 We may share your Personal Data, including your SMS opt-in or consent status, with third parties that help us provide our messaging services, including but not limited to platform providers, phone companies, and any other vendors who assist us in the delivery of text messages.”

+Ensure your business has Terms and Conditions that are publicly available and published on your website.
 To gain approval for your SMS campaign, your Terms and Conditions must include the following SMS program disclosures:

 - Program (brand) name